phucdang127/PCB-Defect-SSL/README.md

-# PCB Assembly Defect Detection Using Supervised and Semi-Supervised Learning
+# End-to-End Automated Defect Detection for PCB Assemblies: Optical System Enhancements and Deep Learning from Supervised to Semi-Supervised

 This repository provides representative datasets and source code accompanying our research on PCB assembly defect detection using supervised and semi-supervised object detection methods.